-1. The Nativity
+1. The Nativity.

 a.
 Hidden Piety in Judaism: Old Testament prophecy expired with the promise on its lips.
 Malachi 3:1, "Behold, I send My messenger, and he will prepare the way before Me.
 And the Lord, whom you seek, will suddenly come to His temple, even the Messenger of the covenant, in whom you delight.
 Behold, He is coming," says the Lord of hosts.
-(It would seem appropriate for the Qurán to make mention of this verse to indicate Muhammad as the messenger; however, that is not the case and at the same time there would be the contradiction of using the name Yahweh instead of Allah for the Lord of hosts, as pointed out in the last chapter.)
 In the years immediately before Christ's birth the air was saturated with the sense of impending great events.
 The fortunes of the Jewish people were at their lowest ebb.
-Pharisaic formalism, Sadducean unbelief, fanatical Zealotry, Herodian self gratifier (called a brown noser), and Roman oppression, seemed to have crushed out the last sparks of spiritual religion.
+Pharisaic formalism, Sadducean unbelief, fanatical Zealotry, Herodian self gratifier, (called a brown noser), and Roman oppression, seemed to have crushed out the last sparks of spiritual religion.
 Yet in numerous quiet circles in Judea, and even in remote Galilee, little godly bands still nourished their souls on the promises, looking for the consolation of Israel and the redemption of Jerusalem.
+Luke

-Luke 2:25, 38, And behold, there was a man in Jerusalem whose name was Simeon, and this man was just and devout, waiting for the Consolation of Israel, and the Holy Spirit was upon him. . . .
+2:25, 38, And behold, there was a man in Jerusalem whose name was Simeon, and this man was just and devout, waiting for the Consolation of Israel, and the Holy Spirit was upon him. . . .
 And coming in that instant she gave thanks to the Lord, and spoke of Him to all those who looked for redemption in Jerusalem.
-Glimpses of these feelings were stored away in Zacharias and Elisabeth, in Simeon, in Anna, in Joseph and Mary.
+Glimpses of these feelings were stored away in Zacharias and Elisabeth, in Simeon, in Anna, and in Joseph and Mary.
 Matthew 1:18-25, Now the birth of Jesus Christ was as follows: After His mother Mary was betrothed to Joseph, before they came together, she was found with child of the Holy Spirit.
 Then Joseph her husband, being a just man, and not wanting to make her a public example, was minded to put her away secretly.
 But while he thought about these things, behold, an angel of the Lord appeared to him in a dream, saying, "Joseph, son of David, do not be afraid to take to you Mary your wife, for that which is conceived in her is of the Holy Spirit.
 And she will bring forth a Son, and you shall call His name Jesus, for He will save His people from their sins."